NisarLDev/Born2BeRoot42/README.md

-Project finished with the bonus part.
-Awaiting evaluation.
+Scoring of the project finished with the bonus part.
+Score 110%.

 Bibliography: